OpenHFT/Chronicle-Network/README.md

 #### Create and Start the Server

-This is an example of how to create and start a simple server, this server is configured with TextWire, so the client must also be configured with TextWire.
+The server is configured with TextWire, so the client must also be configured with TextWire.
 The port that we will use will be ( in this example ) determined by the TCP Registry, of course in a real life production environment you may decide not to use the TcpRegistry or if you still use the TcpRegistry you can use a fixed host:port.